6.3Km 2024-10-30

 +82-61-470-2347

 The Yeongam Wangin Culture Festival is a local event held to honor the birth of the Baekje scholar Wangin and his achievements.
 The festival’s main event is the parade.
 With the dance troupe leading the procession, the Pungmul troupe and Yeongam-gun residents follow in the dance, playing musical instruments and waving flags.
-The parade takes you to historical sites where traces of the scholar remain.
+The parade takes visitors to historical sites where traces of the scholar remain.
 The festival reinterprets Wangin’s humanistic values through modern perspectives, featuring major content utilizing letters and typography.
 It also highlights the craftsmen (ceramics, tile, and Buddhist artisans) who, along with Wangin, influenced the Asuka culture in Japan.
 The festival is praised for showcasing the social, political, and economic changes in Japan initiated by Wangin’s visit to Japan, making it one of Korea’s prominent humanities festivals.

 6.4Km 2024-10-30